spinnylights/vulkan-notes/vulkan_notes.md

 link time, they need to be declared with the same name, type, etc. in any shader that makes use of them.

+##### Buffer variables

+The storage qualifier `buffer` indicates variables that are accessed through a `VkBuffer` bound to the pipeline the shaders are attached to.
+It must be used to qualify a block.

 ##### Shared variables

 Compute shaders can use the storage qualifier `shared` to declare